-Eugene Istomin had tremendous admiration for Ezra Pound and Louis-Ferdinand Céline as writers, while finding their political attitudes totally unacceptable.
+Eugene Istomin deeply admired Ezra Pound and Louis-Ferdinand Céline as writers, while finding their political attitudes totally unacceptable.
 He felt the same way about Gieseking.
 He had discovered Ravel’s Gaspard de la Nuit and some of Debussy’s works through Gieseking’s records.
 When Istomin first performed concerts in France, he was sometimes compared to Gieseking, but it made him uncomfortable since he shared the conviction with Rubinstein that Gieseking had been a committed Nazi, and he remained deeply resentful.

 The Debussy Ballade recorded in 1939 by Walter Gieseking.